kdonthi/BlockchainWork/README.md

 ## **Introduction**

-This program continually updates a database with information about the balances of validators each epoch (created in "createdb.py") and correlates it with ETH 2.0 pricing information during that epoch. <br> <br>
+This program continually updates a database with information about the balances of validators each epoch (created in "createdb.py") and correlates it with ETH 2.0 pricing information (minimum, maximum, and average exchange rates w.r.t. the US dollar) during that epoch. <br> <br>
 Information about the API I am calling can be found here: https://api.prylabs.net/#/. <br> <br>
 For any questions about the API, the #general section of the Prysm discord channel is a great place to ask for help: https://discord.com/channels/476244492043812875/476588476393848832.